Skip to content

 Configure Local Proxy

-1. Locate your MCP Server URL (same as Step 1 above)
+1. Locate your MCP Server URL (same as in Enterprise Tier Setup above)

 2. Edit your client’s configuration file to use the npx proxy: